Discovering your call ...

 As the church we are called to be the body of Christ with each of us having a different function in the same way that different parts of the body have different functions.

 "Now to each one the manifestation of the Spirit is given for the common good." - 1 Corinthians 12: 7

 For most people this means using their God-given gifting to support the work of the church.
 This could be in administration or working with children or young people, supporting the homeless, reading the lesson in services, serving during the liturgy.
-These are vital callings which should be prayerfully offered to your priest.
+These are vital callings which should be prayerfully offered to your vicar.
 Without people serving in this way the church cannot flourish fully and these are ways every member of the church can contribute effectively to its ministry.
 We have a page devoted to wider vocations to help you to explore this further.